eProsima/vulcanexus/docs/rst/tutorials/vulcanai/turtlesim/turtlesim_main/turtlesim_main.rst

 Write the main method
 ---------------------

-In the same file where we define the ``SharedNode`` class, we can write the main method that will be used as entry point for the package.
+In the same file where we define the ``SharedNode`` class, we can write the main method that will be used as the entry point for the package.

 Just add the following content at the end of the ``ros2_node.py`` file: